The 10 year diabetes rule focuses on the twin killers; sugar and refined grains.

 Blood pressure begins to rise as the great vessels stiffen and the liver turns the ever-rising tide of glucose into lipids.
 Raised cholesterol is the next sign; and triglycerides.

 Disastrously then, so much glucose is entering the liver that it is unable to process the excessive carbohydrate consumption fast enough; it should turn the sugars into lipids for the blood stream.
 Instead the fat then begins to stack up in the organ causing hepatic steatosis.

 This chronic fatty liver eventually scars the organ in the same way that excessive alcohol does; cirrhosis is a terminal condition.
 Kidney disease is the next complication.

-The best test for blood glucose levels is not the fasting measurement taken first thing in the morning; it's the HbA1c.
+The best test for serum glucose levels is not the fasting measurement taken first thing in the morning; it's the HbA1c.
 This averages out the level over the life of a red blood cell; about two months.
-It is independent of what you ate yesterday, whether you went for a long hike or recently been ill.
+It is independent of what you ate yesterday, whether you went for a long hike or recently have been ill.